Matt-Jones-Developer/function-store/README.md

 [TODO] - Integrate AlpineJS and my preferred JS framework to enhance my HTML with declarative data binding, event handling, and other interactivity

-[TODO] - Fix the iOS issue with filter (even after adding --webkit-filter the logo still inverts)
+[TODO] - Fix the iOS issue with filter (even after adding --webkit-filter the logo still inverts so I removed it)

 [TODO] - I want to reduce the size of the Winter Collection CTA on medium sized devices